zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  Check if your _dir_ is exists / in valid format or not.
+  Check if your _dir_ is exists and is valid.